 In summary, lactic acid can be used for three things in cleaning products, due to its descaling properties, it can be used to clean soap scum and limescale, as an anti-bacterial agent it can act as a disinfectant and it can likewise be used as a Ph regulator to promote efficiency as a plant-derived ph adjuster.

-Other ingredients include caprylyl/myristyl glucoside, which is the plant-derived cleaning agent in the seventh generation toilet bowl cleaner.
+Other ingredients include caprylyl/myristyl glucoside, which is the plant-derived cleaning agent in the seventh-generation toilet bowl cleaner.

 It is simple to use, squirt the cleaner into the toilet bowl, scrub with the toilet brush, and then flush after brushing.
-Though it is not harmful, you might want to use in a well-ventilated place and avoid contact with skin and eyes because it is skin and eye irritant.
+Though it is not harmful, you might want to use in a well-ventilated place and avoid contact with skin and eyes because it is a skin and eye irritant.

 It is formulated with ingredients such as decyl glucose, lauramine oxide, and of course, lactic acid, and water, where lactic acid is the active ingredient.

-The decyl glucose is a natural plant-based non-ionic surfactant to remove surface tension in water.
+Decyl glucose is a natural plant-based non-ionic surfactant to remove surface tension in water.
 It generates a stable foaming action, it is biodegradable and environmentally friendly.